Mount of Beatitudes - Jesus Most Famous Teaching

 It is the beginning of True Discipleship!

-Understanding the meaning of Greek words and grammar help us realized the true message that Jesus was giving.
+Understanding the meaning of Greek words and grammar help us realized the true meaning that Jesus was saying, and it is a profoundly personal message.

 “You are the salt of the earth.
 But what good is salt if it has lost its flavor?
 Can you make it useful again?
 It will be thrown out and trampled underfoot as worthless.”
 “You are the light of the world.
 A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
 Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.
 Matthew 5:12-16